 Treating allergic dog itch early is important

 Allergic dog itch is easier to treat early, when the first signs appear.
-So, it's important to get help and relief quickly for your itchy dog.
-Waiting to seek treatment for allergic dog itch can sometimes result in complications that make treatment more difficult—and more expensive.
+So, it’s important to get help and relief quickly for your itchy dog.
+Waiting to seek treatment may sometimes result in complications that make treatment more difficult—and more expensive.

 If you notice your furry friend itching, scratching, biting, licking, or chewing more than usual, it's a good idea to make an appointment with your veterinarian.